Mauricio Dubon Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Braves pitching staff ranks 11th in the league.
+- The nine strikeouts per nine innings compiled by the Braves pitching staff ranks 12th in MLB.

-- The Braves have a 3.37 team ERA that ranks seventh among all league pitching staffs.
+- The Braves have a 3.40 team ERA that ranks sixth across all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (13 total, 0.7 per game).
+- The Braves surrender the third-fewest home runs in baseball (15 total, 0.7 per game).

-- In his most recent time out -- in relief on Tuesday -- the righty threw 2/3 innings against the San Diego Padres while surrendering hits.
+- His most recent time out was on Tuesday against the San Diego Padres, when the left-hander tossed five scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.